boycce/monastery/docs/image-plugin.md

 })
 ```

-Then when inserting or updating a document you need to set `files` to an obkect containing containing your parsed files, [express-fileupload](https://github.com/richardgirges/express-fileupload) works great with an express setup, e.g.
+Then when inserting or updating a document you need to set `options.files` to an object containing your parsed files, [express-fileupload](https://github.com/richardgirges/express-fileupload) works great with an express setup, e.g.

 ```js
 user.update({